A cluster representation of the renewal Hawkes process: Introduction

 where $\mu$ is a nonnegative measurable function on $[0,\infty)$ such that

 for some probability density function $f$.
+The function $\mu$ is often called the \emph{hazard function}. \end{Def} The following lemma can help us get a better understanding of the role of the hazard function in the definition of the RHP.
+A proof is given in the appendix. \begin{Lem} Let $\tau_1,\tau_2,\dots$ be i.i.d. random variables that have absolutely continuous distribution $F$ with density $f$.
+Define the \emph{renewals} $S_0=0$, $S_n:=\tau_1+\dots+\tau_n$, $n\ge 1$ and the associated counting process $N_R(t)=\sum_{i\ge0} 1_{\cbra{S_i\le t}}$, $t\ge0$.
+Let $(\cF_t)_{t\ge0}$ be a filtration to which $N_R$ is adapted.
+Then $N_R$ admits the predictable $(\cF_t)$-intensity

+\end{Lem} We see that the intensity for a process with i.i.d. interarrivals is given precisely by the hazard function shifted to the last arrival of such process.
+Notice that if we consider those interarrivals as exponentially distributed with parameter $1/\mu$ with $\mu>0$ a constant, then that makes the hazard function the constant $\mu$, and we recover the definition of the linear Hawkes process \eqref{classicalHawkes}.
+By adjusting the hazard function, we have control over the structure between immigrants.

-The function $\mu$ is often called the \emph{hazard function}. \end{Def} The paper is organized as follows.
+The paper is organized as follows.
 A general framework for the theory of point processes and the definition of a cluster process are presented in Section \ref{SectionTheory}.
 In Section \ref{SectionConstruction} we propose a cluster representation for the RHP.
 In Section \ref{SectionExistence} we show that such a cluster process indeed exists.
 The verification that our representation admits the intensity of an RHP is discussed in Section \ref{SectionVerification}.
 Finally, Section \ref{SectionPgfl} and Section \ref{SectionStationary} are dedicated to the computation of the probability generating functional for the general RHP and the stationary limit process of the RHP respectively.